Georgia State vs. Charlotte NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The 70 points per game these two squads have allowed to opponents this season are 5.5 more than the 64.5 total in this contest.
+- These two squads surrender a combined 70 points per game, 7.0 more than this contest's over/under.

-- The Panthers and their opponents score an average of 60.8 points per game, 3.7 fewer than Saturday's total.
+- Panthers games have an average total of 58.5 points this season, 4.5 fewer than Saturday's over/under.

 Georgia State Stats and Trends

-- The Panthers have three giveaways this season, while the 49ers have three takeaways .
+- The Panthers have three turnovers this season, equal to the number of takeaways for the 49ers.

+- Find the latest spread and moneyline odds for Georgia State at SISportsbook.

 Charlotte Stats and Trends

-- This year the 49ers have turned the ball over two times, one more than the Panthers' takeaways (1).
+- The 49ers have turned the ball over two times this season, one more turnover than the Panthers have forced (1).

 Georgia State Top Players

-- Cornelious Brown leads the team with 129 passing yards (129.0 yards per game) and has a 60% completion percentage this year (12-of-20) with one interception.
+- Cornelious Brown has thrown for 129 yards while completing 60% of his passes (12-of-20), with zero touchdowns and one interception this year (129.0 yards per game).

-- Destin Coates has churned out a team-best 48 rushing yards (48.0 per game) and one touchdown.
+- Destin Coates has rushed for a team-leading 48 yards on 13 carries (48.0 yards per game) while scoring one touchdown.

-- This season Jamari Thrash has seven receptions for a team-high 87 receiving yards (87.0 per game).
+- Jamari Thrash has hauled in seven passes for a team best 87 yards.
+He averages 87.0 yards per game.

-- Roger Carter has chipped in with 17 yards on two catches.
-He puts up 17.0 receiving yards per game this year.
+- Roger Carter has chipped in with 17 yards (on two catches).

-- Terrance Dixon has totaled 10 yards on one catches, averaging 10.0 yards per game.
+- Tucker Gregg is averaging 10.0 yards per game, racking up one reception for 10 yards.

 Charlotte Top Players

-- Chris Reynolds leads the team with 324 passing yards (324.0 yards per game) and has a 63.3% completion percentage this year (19-of-30) while throwing three touchdowns.
-He also has 37 rushing yards on 10 carries with one touchdown, averaging 37.0 yards per game.
+- This year, Chris Reynolds has recorded 324 passing yards (324.0 yards per game) while going 19-for-30 (63.3% completion percentage) and throwing three touchdowns and zero interceptions.
+He has tacked on 37 rushing yards on 10 carries with one touchdown, averaging 37.0 yards per game.

-- Calvin Camp has taken nine attempts for a team-leading 42 rushing yards (42.0 yards per game).
+- Calvin Camp has run for a team-leading 42 yards on nine attempts (42.0 yards per game).

-- Victor Tucker has hauled in eight receptions for 133 yards, best on his team.
-He averages 133.0 receiving yards per game.
+- Victor Tucker has eight catches, leading his team with 133 yards (133.0 ypg) this season.

-- Grant Dubose has contributed with four catches for 118 yards and two touchdowns this year.
-He puts up 118.0 receiving yards per game.
+- Grant Dubose has contributed with 118 yards (on four catches) and two touchdowns.

 - Ryan Carriere has caught one pass for 23 yards, averaging 23.0 yards per game this year.